Bhanditz/labs-preview/api/search.md

 ### Minimal profile

-The minimal profile returns the following fields:
+The minimal profile returns the follwoing fields:

 | Name in API response | EDM field | Name is searching |
 |:-------------|:-------------|:-----|